Graham-72/spamspan/README.txt

 Installation
 ---------

-1. Create a directory in the Drupal modules/ directory called spamspan and copy all of the module's files into it.
+1. Create a directory in your Drupal modules directory (probably sites/all/modules/) called spamspan and copy all of the module's files into it.

 2. Go to 'administer > modules', and enable the spamspan.module